RefaatMahmoud/Todo-React/README.md

 # Todo React App

-simpel react todo app with filter and save todos in local storage
+`master` branch : simpel react todo app with filter and save todos in local storage `redux` branch : apply redux in todos with filter